Alternative Programs: Sciences K-grade 6 OR Chinese (Mandarin) Bilingual K-grade 1

 Inquiry engages learners in a dynamic process of being open to wonder as they come to know and understand the world around them.
 As a way of learning, inquiry is woven throughout all aspects of life and is essential to the way in which knowledge is constructed.

-In the Science Alternative Program, students work collaboratively to explore new concepts and deepen their learning through a project-based approach.
-They pose questions, solve problems and make claims based on relevant evidence.
+In the Sciences Program, students work collaboratively to explore new concepts and deepen their learning in the sciences.
+They pose questions, research, explore, solve problems and make claims based on relevant evidence.
 Learning outcomes across the curriculum are carefully woven together to shape authentic and diverse learning tasks with real world connections.

 Literacy through Scientific Inquiry

 Inquiry based learning naturally enhances the development of literacy skills and places emphasis on the communication of ideas throughout the learning process.
-Using technology as a tool for learning is critical to the development of multiple literacies and is vital to a project-based approach to learning.
+Reading and writing is the foundation to all scientific literacy learning and is nurtured at both school and home.
+Using reading, writing, and a variety of technologies is critical to the development of multiple literacies and is vital to an inquiry-based approach to learning.
 Students are supported and encouraged to become confident, capable and responsible users of information.
 This includes:

 - Interpreting tables, graphs & diagrams